 They were uncomfortable.
 A reminder that the best work happens when you force yourself to go beyond the safe and familiar.

-In 2011, we started Solve with the belief that the collective might of a small group of passionate people could achieve remarkable things.
+We started Solve with the belief that the collective might of a small group of passionate people could achieve remarkable things.
 That the power of ideas could overcome any limitation of size and scale.
 Since then, we’ve grown.
 Our furniture is a little nicer.
 But what those camping chairs came to stand for will always be part of who we are.